-The Authority is principally an exempt supplier in respect of Goods and Services Tax (GST), as it manages superannuation schemes.
+The Authority makes principally exempt supplies for Goods and Services Tax (GST), as it manages superannuation schemes.
 GST is imposed on imported services if those services would be a taxable supply in New Zealand.
 The affected transactions for the Authority are fees incurred in relation to the custody of assets and investment reports undertaken overseas.
 GST on services is not reclaimable and GST is therefore included in expenditure.